 3.1 Complaints, Investigations, or Actions by Other Regulatory Bodies

-CeFT® professionals and candidates are subject to the disciplinary rules and guidelines of the SEC, FINRA, the CFP Board, the CFA Institute, and/or CIMA (with other regulatory or self-regulatory agencies, the “Regulatory Bodies”).
+CeFT® professionals and candidates are subject to the disciplinary rules and guidelines of the SEC, FINRA, the CFP Board, the CFA Institute, CIMA and/or AICPA (with other regulatory or self-regulatory agencies, the “Regulatory Bodies”).
 Any complaint to or investigation by any Regulatory Body must be disclosed to FTI no later than ninety (90) calendar days following the Respondent’s receipt of the complaint or notice of the investigation.
 This Section specifically includes disclosure of any civil litigation in any court.

 The Respondent is solely responsible for providing FTI with all relevant pleadings, orders, or findings related to any complaint or regulatory investigation by any Regulatory Body no later than ninety (90) calendar days from Respondent’s receipt or filing of such document.